ibm-cloud-docs/power-iaas/getting-started-PER.md

   - `2` - Traffic from PER is now  forwarded to IBM Cloud PPRs for final delivery.
   <!-- what is the full form of PPR? -->

-The automation of ACI, PER, and NAT Services provisioning in IBM data centers is carried out by Cisco as per the intent defined by the IBM {{site.data.keyword.powerSys_notm}} team.
+The automation of ACI, PER, and NAT Services provisioning in IBM data centres is carried out by Cisco as per the intent defined by the IBM {{site.data.keyword.powerSys_notm}} team.

 ## Creating a PER workspace
 {:create-per-workspace}